How to Find Musical Theatre Auditions in 2026

 • Video submission calls for members

-🔐 Members only—must log in to access the full list and signups.
+Members only and you must log in to access the full list and signups.

 4. Playbill.com